telekom-mms/oc-daemon/docs/user/debug.md

 ### Current Profile

-Currently, the log output of OC-Client contains `Location:` that also contains the profile name.
+If quiet output (enabled by default) is disabled, the log output of OC-Client contains `POST:` lines that also contain the profile name.

 ### Connection State